Hamlet, All Saints, and Discourse with the Dead

 Critics have speculated that the play also commemorates the deaths of Shakespeare’s son Hamnet, and of his father, John, and perhaps a beloved court fool or stage clown commemorated in the figure of Yorick.

-Even if Protestant thinkers claimed that prayers to saints were ineffective and prohibited, perhaps the lives of the dead are embodied in the world in their stories and in the effects of their lives.
+Even if Protestant thinkers claimed that prayers to saints were ineffective or prohibited, perhaps the lives of the dead are embodied in their stories and in the effects of their lives on the world.
 At least analogously, the dead still pray with and through us as we wrestle with and sometimes strive to purge the flaws of their legacies: This may be at least in part what purgatory is about.
 The many contingencies of characters and their actions in the play demonstrate and embody something analogous to a communion of saints.

 NOTES: All quotes are from the Folger Shakespeare Library online version of Shakespeare’s Hamlet: https://www.folger.edu/explore/shakespeares-works/hamlet/read/